 - Unplug all electrical equipment EXCEPT full-size refrigerators.

 - Empty and clean your refrigerator.
 Personal refrigerators should be unplugged with the refrigerator door left open to prevent mildew.
 Full-size refrigerators in apartments can be kept plugged in.

 - Take home any passports, travel tickets, medications, and any valuables.

 - Bring your bicycle inside.
 It is more secure if you put it in your room.

-- Store motorcycles and mopeds outside.
+- Store motorcycles, mopeds, electric bikes, and electric scooters outside.
 They are a potential fire hazard, they -- or their batteries, in the case of electric vehicles -- will be removed if left inside student rooms.
 Permit holders should receive an email from Parking & Transportation about covered storage options.

 - Make sure that common spaces are cleaned and ready in the event that a new resident moves in.
 Students living in suites and apartments may receive a new suitemate or apartment-mate for Spring 2024.